 Carriers prefer to have an adult member on the policy.
 This builds trust and can also decrease premium rates.

 These are a few situations where it’s possible to get car insurance without a license.
 Are you looking to buy the best auto insurance policy?
-Contact the experts at the Scavone Insurance Center in White Plains, New York today.
+Contact the experts at the Scavone Insurance Agency Center LLC in White Plains, New York today.